annadotconnor/configure-ad/README.md

 <img src="https://i.imgur.com/DxVIJOI.png">
 </p>
 <p>
 Paste the script into our file.
 The script is set to create 10,000 users.
 You can set it to make as many as you like.
-I shorted this list to 1000.
+I shortened this list to 1000.
 We can see within the script all users will have the same password of Password1.
 </p>
 <br><br>